DJI Mavic Pro Review: The Ultimate Travel Drone?

 Even while unpacking, we were surprised how small the DJI Mavic is.
 Compared to the Phantom series of DJI, the Mavic Pro requires much less space and weighs just 740 grams.
 This is unusual for a 4K drone.
 Clearly, DJI wanted to bring a drone on the market in 2016, which is easy to use and which one can take along well on a journey.

 But can the little drone also deliver the usual quality that we know from DJI?
-At the beginning, I was very skeptical.
+In the beginning, I was very skeptical.

 The DJI Mavic Pro is fast in the air

 Immediately after unpacking we wanted to fly with the drone as soon as possible and it surprised me how fast the DJI Mavic Pro was ready.
-It only takes four simple steps to take off (do not forget to take out a drone insurance before):
+It only takes four simple steps to take off (do not forget to buy drone insurance before):

 After you’ve turned on the Mavic Pro and the controller, you’re ready to go.
 Everything is done in less than a minute.
 This is absolutely terrific because from other drones we know that we need five minutes or more until all components are in the right place and the remote control has made the connection to the quadcopter.